 From an IT operations perspective, physical write operations on the TPC-E database volume dropped precipitously to around 200 IOPS as the VMFS and VSS snapshots were created.
-Simultaneously, data transfer latency for writes ballooned from 3.5 to 25 ms as the Vembu VMBackup client quiesced SQL Server.
+Simultaneously, data transfer latency for writes ballooned from 3.5 to 25 ms as the Vembu BDR Server quiesced SQL Server.
 Following the quiescence of SQL Server, the write load on the database disk steadily rebounded to a level of 600 IOPS.
-More importantly, once the Vembu VMBackup client had quiesced the VM and SQL Server, there was no impact on transaction processing from either reading incremental backup data, unwinding VMFS and VSS snapshots, or copying VembuHIVE data to the OffsiteDR Server.
+More importantly, once the Vembu BDR server had quiesced the VM and SQL Server, there was no impact on transaction processing from either reading incremental backup data, unwinding VMFS and VSS snapshots, or copying VembuHIVE data to the OffsiteDR Server.

 What’s more, by storing value-key data in a hypervisor-neutral format, VembuHIVE can be virtualized as a logical file system.
 As a result, both the VembuBDR and VembuOffsiteDR services are able to extend restore functionality by mimicking advanced OS file system utilities.
 Specifically, these services are able to expose all backups as a set of disk images in the native file system formats of a number of virtual environments, including vSphere, Hyper-V, and KVM.

-To enhance the power of VM disk restore for IT operations, the restore process replaces rather than destroys the target disk.
-VM Disk Restore takes the original disk offline and leaves it intact and mounted on the VM.
+To enhance the power of VM restore for IT operations, the Disk Level Recovery adds a new disk on the target VM and leaves the original disk intact.
 As a result, a local system administrator on the VM garners a number of follow-up options once a VM disk restore has completed, including the ability to use the newly restored disk to recover data and repair the corrupted volume.

-Just as in a full restore, we were able to leverage VMware’s networking optimizations to recover our database volume more quickly from oblVembu, our VM running BDR Backup, than from our physical server running OffsiteDR Server.
+Just as in a full restore, we were able to leverage VMware’s networking optimizations to recover our database volume more quickly from oblVembu, our VM running Vembu BDR Backup server, than from our physical server running Vembu OffsiteDR Server.
 In particular, we recovered a restore point representing 29.55 GB instance of oblSQL-1’s TPC-E database disk in just over 14 minutes from oblVembu and in just under 18 minutes from Dell1950A.

-Nonetheless, the dependence of IB on Hyper-V makes this fast recovery feature available only when BDR Backup server or OffsiteDR Server is installed on a physical server, as Hyper-V cannot be nested on a VM.
+Nonetheless, the dependence of Quick VM Recovery on Hyper-V makes this fast recovery feature available only when BDR Backup server or OffsiteDR Server is installed on a physical server.
 By running the BDR Backup server on a vSphere VM and immediately copying all backup data to an OffsiteDR Server installed on a physical system, we garnered three crucial advantages for our DRM environment:

 - We leveraged all vSphere networking optimizations between a VM and its ESXi host;

-- utilized all restore features provided by Vembu BDR; and
+- utilized all restore features provided by Vembu BDR server; and

-- ensured our ability to restore backup data, if our backup server was unavailable.
+- ensured our ability to restore backed up data, if our backup server was unavailable

 Vembu leverages its ability to create new synthetic restore points to provide aggressive features for booting a VM directly from VembuHIVE documents without using special write caches and redo logs, which have to be managed by a system administrator.
-Vembu simplifies its IB feature by integrating a local Hyper-V environment with VembuVirtualDrive in order to provide system administrators with a single-click restore option.
+Vembu simplifies its Quick VM Recovery feature by integrating a local Hyper-V environment with VembuVirtualDrive in order to provide system administrators with a single-click restore option.

-When a system administrator launches IB, the local Vembu service automatically:
+When a system administrator launches Quick VM Recovery, the local Vembu BDR or OffsiteDR server automatically: